cybertec-postgresql/pgwatch2/docs/using_managed_services.rst

 The common denominator for all managed cloud services is that they remove / disallow dangerous or potentially dangerous functionalities like file system access and untrusted PL-languages like Python - so you'll lose a small amount of metrics and "helper functions" compared to a standard on-site setup described in the :ref:`previous chapter <preparing_databases>`.
-This also means that you will get some errors displayed on some preset dashboards like "DB overview" and thus will be better off using a dashboard called "DB overview Unprivileged" tailored specially for such a use case.
+This also means that you will get some errors displayed on some preset dashboards like "System Stats", "DB overview" and thus will be better off using "lighter" dashboards like "DB overview Unprivileged" tailored specially for such a use case.

 pgwatch2 has been tested to work with the following managed database services: